Custom Forging Services

 Junying is a China top company that is capable of making a wide range of custom forged parts based on your specifications to meet your demands of premium quality, cost efficiency and on-time delivery.

-• Forging processes: cold forging, hot forging, roll forging, open-die forging, closed-die forging, drop forging, etc.
+• Metal Forging processes: cold forging, hot forging, roll forging, open-die forging, closed-die forging (impression die forging), isothermal forging, upset forging, drop forging, etc.

-• Materials: stainless steel, carbon steel, tool steel, and other metals.
+• Forging Metals: stainless steel, carbon steel, tool steel, aluminum alloy, copper, brass, nickel alloy, titanium alloy, magnesium alloy, and other metals.

 • CNC Machining: turning, milling, drilling, grinding, tapping, boring, reaming, etc.